maya-halevy/Paradox/README.md

 ## Running the Project
 Execute chatbot.py to start the chatbot.
 Interact with the chatbot in the console to get information about the GenAI Summer Camp or to proceed with the registration.

+## Generation of GenAI Summer Camp 🌞🤖🌟
+Get ready for an extraordinary adventure at the GenAI Summer Camp!
+Held at the Tel Aviv University from August 18 to 29, 2024, this camp is perfect for youngsters aged 7-14 who are eager to dive into the world of technology and machine learning.
+At GenAI, we blend thrilling outdoor activities like swimming and games with engaging workshops on tech topics, all in a supportive and fun environment.
+Enjoy top-notch facilities, including a university swimming pool and a cafeteria!
+Join us for a summer to remember.

 ## Open Questions

 ### How would you optimize the process if you had more time?